matrey/apifetch/README.md

 # apifetch

-Extra features on top of requests:
+Extra features on top of Python `requests`:
  * hard timeout on total time
  * retries, with exponential backoff
  * log raw request and response, mask confidential values